 - Price: Some customers look for quality, regardless of expense, while others shop by price alone.
 The right landing page can help you target either group and point them towards the right products, services, or content.

 If you’re wondering about a landing page vs a website, consider using them both together.
+Or, you might even consider a microsite.
 Each should be used for different things, and neither should be replaced by the other.
 If you haven’t used landing pages before, or if you haven’t built a website yet, now is the perfect time to start.